×

 Are healthcare and health insurance expensive in Bahamas?

 "Before our health insurance kicked in at work our daughter needed stitches.
 We initially went to PM for treatment but after several hours wait a coworker assisted us to a private provider down the street.
 The cost at PM to be registered was $150.
 We lost that.
 The total cost at the private provider was approx $800 not including meds which were about $150.
 Work health insurance appears pretty good.
-We have a moderate copay and are accepted most places...even in united states," remarked one expat living in Paradise Island.
+We have a moderate copay and are accepted most places...even in united states," said one expat living in Paradise Island.

 What are emergency services like in Bahamas?